DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 **maDeepLabCut: (or on normal projects!)**

-You should also plot the scoremaps, locref layers, and PAFs:
+You should also plot the scoremaps, locref layers, and PAFs to assess performance:

 ```python
 deeplabcut.extract_save_all_maps(config_path, shuffle=shuffle, Indices=[0, 5])
 ```
-you can drop "Indices" to run this on all training/testing images (this is slow!)
+you can drop "Indices" to run this on all training/testing images (this is very slow!)

 ### -------------------- DECISION / BREAK POINT -------------------